matthewcrews/ddd-with-fsharp/outline.md

 ### UnitCost Questions

-Q: Do you ever have \$0.0 cost items?
+Q: Do you ever have $0.0 cost items?
-A: No, those would not be considered StockItems.
+A: No, those would not be considered a Stock Item.
 We would call those Gift With Purchase or Samples.
 We resupply those using a different management system.
 Q: What is the highest cost item you would ever expect to see?
 A: Oh, we have had items up to $1,000
 Q: If an item came in with a cost over say $2,000, would you want a warning of some kind?